Shlomik, Pymetrics Test specialist at JobTestPrep.

 In the Pymetrics Money Exchange game #1 (there is a second one, more on that in the next section) you are told that you are randomly assigned to work with another "participant".

-Then, you will have the option to transfer any amount you want to your fellow “participant”.
-The amount you transfer will triple once transferred.
+• Then, you will have the option to transfer any amount you want to your fellow “participant”.
+This amount will triple once transferred.

 Major traits being measured:

-Now, you get the opportunity to give your partner some of your extra earned money and rate the fairness of that transaction.
+• Now, you get the opportunity to transfer to your partner some of your extra earned money and rate the fairness of that transaction.

-You play a second round, and again both of you earn 5$, and only you get the extra 5$.
-This time, you will have to decide how much of that, if any, you transfer to your partner OR take from them.
+• Unlike the first game, here there is a second round, in which only you receive an extra 5$.
+This time, you will have to decide how much of that, if any, you transfer to your partner OR take from them:

 Major traits being measured: